Meet the Takin

 The Conservancy and others are also working to tie nearby villages into a sustainable economy so people won’t have to venture into the reserves to hunt, fish or gather resources.
 To start, TNC is helping jump-start a guesthouse and an agriculture program that connects farmers to high-end markets for sustainable food products.
-It has already generated $300,000 through catalog orders for things like honey, eggs, chickens, sausage
+It has already generated $300,000 through catalog orders for things like honey, eggs, chickens, sausage and persimmons.

 This is just one of many ways that TNC is working with people to protect wildlife like takin.